oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Browser-based OAuth clients can implement DPoP {{RFC9449}} to transition from bearer access tokens and bearer refresh tokens to sender-constrained tokens.
 In such an implementation, the private key used to sign DPoP proofs is handled by the browser (a non-extractable {{CryptoKeyPair}} is stored using {{-IndexedDB}}).
 As a result, the use of DPoP effectively prevents scenarios where the attacker exfiltrates the application's tokens (See {{scenario-single-theft}} and {{scenario-persistent-theft}}).

-Note that the use of DPoP does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{scenario-new-flow}}).
+Note that the use of DPoP does not prevent the attacker from running a new flow to obtain a fresh access token (and optionally refresh token) {{scenario-new-flow}}.
 Even when DPoP is mandatory, the attacker can bind the fresh set of tokens to a key pair under their control, allowing them to exfiltrate the sender-constrained tokens and use them by relying on the attacker-controlled key to calculate the necessary DPoP proofs.

 ##### Restricting Access to the Authorization Server

-The scenario where the attacker obtains a fresh set of tokens (See {{scenario-new-flow}}) relies on the ability to directly interact with the authorization server from within the browser.
+The scenario where the attacker obtains a fresh access token and (optionally refresh token) {{scenario-new-flow}} relies on the ability to directly interact with the authorization server from within the browser.
 In theory, a defense that prevents the attacker from silently interacting with the authorization server could solve the most dangerous attack scenario.
 However, in practice, such defenses are ineffective or impractical.

 For completeness, this BCP lists a few options below.
 Note that none of these defenses is recommended, as they do not offer practically usable security benefits.